okami101/vuetify-admin/packages/docs/guide/crud/layout.md

 ## Regions

-The main layout, alias VaLayout, is composed of different regions as shown here :
+The main layout, alias `VaLayout`, is composed of different regions as shown here :

 ![layout](/assets/layout.png)